mujahid98/Name-Matcher/README.md

 ## 💡 Future Improvements

-* Use Virtual Threads for I/O use cases
 * Add REST interface to expose name matcher as a service
 * Collect metrics for performance insights (execution time, thread count)